 - 1. PERFORMANCE REVIEW OF POLICE CHIEF AND THE CITY MANAGER.
 The reviews were discussed by the Commission at its January 14, 2020, continuation meeting.
-The Commission directed that that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020 meeting. - 2.
+The Commission directed that that it be reminded in October 2020 to begin the reviews for the calendar year, with the reviews to be discussed at the Commission's December 7, 2020, meeting. - 2.
 LAND DEVELOPMENT REGULATIONS.
-At this time, there is an ordinance for dune protection.
-It had its first public hearing and second reading at the March 2nd Commission meeting.
-The ordinance is now scheduled for a second public hearing and final reading at the Commission's April 6th meeting.
+The ordinance for dune protection had its first public hearing and second reading at the March 2nd Commission meeting.
+As the City Commission's April 6th meeting was postponed because of the pandemic, the ordinance had its second public hearing and final reading at the Commission's April 29th meeting.
 In addition, the Building Official's proposal to allow by conditional use permit certain types of animals, such as chickens, as comfort animals, was discussed by the Commission at its March 2nd meeting.
-Such animals are now prohibited in the City.
-The outcome of the discussion was for the Building Official and the new City Attorney to work on revisions to the proposal and to bring it back to the Commission.
-This will happen at the Commission's May 4th meeting. - 3.
-COUNTY PIER PARK.
-The pier itself is still undergoing renovation. - 4.
+Such animals are currently prohibited in the City.
+The outcome of the discussion was for the Building Official and the new City Attorney to work on revisions to the proposal.
+At its May 4th meeting, the Commission discussed the Building Official's proposal but didn't approve it.
+Therefore, the prohibition remains in the Regulations.

+At its June 1st meeting, the Commission will review a proposal from the Building Official to delineate the boundaries of the mixed-use district along the Boulevard.

+- 3. COUNTY PIER PARK.
+Renovations have been completed.
+This topic will no longer be in this report. - 4.
 UPDATING STRATEGIC PLAN.
 As its January 7, 2019, meeting, the City Commission decided to do the update itself with the City staff.
 At later meetings in 2019, the Planning Board and the Sustainability and Environmental Planning Advisory Committee provided suggestions for the plan.
 The Commission agreed with the City Manager's suggestions for items in the plan and asked him to include in it parking infrastructure.
 The City Manager has prepared a Mission Statement, a Vision Statement, a Values Statement and a list of goals and the tasks each.
 The Commission reviewed the plan and provided comments at its January 14, 2020, continuation meeting.
 The City Manager will revise the plan it back to the Commission at a future meeting. - 5.
 PARKING PLAN.
 The City Commission has changed the focus of the parking plan from paid parking to improvements for parking on City-owned plazas and streets.
 The staff will draft a five-year plan and the Police Department is to determine the most effective parking regulations for the streets west of A1A Beach Boulevard.
-The parking plan will be provided to the Commission at a future meeting. - 6.
-JOINT MEETINGS: a.
+The parking plan will be provided to the Commission at a future meeting.

+6. JOINT MEETINGS:

+- a.
 With the County Commission.
 No date has yet been proposed by either Commission for a joint meeting. - b.
 On February 10, 2020, the City Commission and Planning Board held a joint meeting.
 The topics discussed included communications, training for Board members, hiring a planner and providing more information to the Board.
 It was agreed to have a joint meeting every six months.
-At its March 2nd meeting, the Commission asked that the Code Enforcement Board and the Sustainability and Environmental Planning Advisory Committee be asked for dates for a workshop meeting with the Commission. - 7.
-UPDATING PERSONNEL MANUAL.
-At the City Commission's February 3, 2020, meeting, the City Clerk proposed two amendments to the Manual: to designate Christmas Eve and Good Friday as holidays for the City employees; and policies for to provide compensation to the employees during emergencies.
-The Commission approved the additional holidays but asked the City Clerk to provide revised policies for compensation for the employees during declared emergencies.
-The revisions will be presented at a future meeting.
+At its March 2nd meeting, the Commission asked that the Code Enforcement Board and the Sustainability and Environmental Planning Advisory Committee be asked for dates for a workshop meeting with the Commission.